 Rex Niswander is A&R Director at GLP Music and CEO of Laughing Buddha Records.

 GLP Music was founded by Niswander and Angela Jackson in order to introduce children to world languages and cultures through music.
-GLP's catalogue includes Coloreando, a collection of traditional Spanish children's songs featuring Marta Gomez, which won the Latin Grammy for Best Latin Children's Album in 2014.
-GLP's most recent release is Bahaghari, a collection of traditional Filipino songs featuring Tony Award winner Lea Salonga.
+GLP's catalogue includes Coloreando, a collection of traditional Spanish children's songs featuring Marta Gomez, which won the Latin Grammy for Best Latin Children's Album in 2014, and Bahaghari, a collection of traditional Filipino songs featuring Tony Award winner Lea Salonga.

 Laughing Buddha Records has released a number of albums by Tibetan artists, including Tenzin Kunsel and Tenzin Choegyal, as well as the soundtrack to Ngawang Choephel's film Tibet in Song, which won a Sundance Film Festival Award.
 Several Laughing Buddha releases have won Tibetan Music Awards and Parents' Choice Awards.
 Laughing Buddha itself was presented a Tibetan Music Award in "Special Recognition" in 2013.